Table of Contents

 When you feel unmotivated and sluggish don’t force yourself to be productive because that will only increase your frustration and stress.
 Instead, be cunning and trick your brain into being productive.
 Keep yourself busy with less important tasks that don’t require your full attention but still, you need to get them done later in the day.

 This simple method will not only help you to avoid slipping into procrastination mode but most likely will boost your motivation for higher performance.
-Not to mention that if you choose to do complete even a small task such as making your bed, planning your meals, respond to emails or managing your memberships instead of just laying in bed all day binge-watching Netflix you will feel a whole lot better afterwards.
+Not to mention that if you choose to do complete even a small task such as making your bed, planning your meals, respond to emails or managing your memberships instead of just laying in bed all day binge-watching Netflix you will feel a whole lot better afterward.

 9. Take Action & Build Momentum

 Momentum is an incredible thing because it enables you to reach your full potential, achieve an absolute focus, and smash your goals 10x faster.
 By building momentum you enter this almost hypnotic state of absolute focus, zero distractions, insane productivity, and unrestrained creativity.

 Productivity momentum is a powerful tool in developing clarity and regaining motivation to pursue your goals.
 And the best things is that you can easily build powerful momentum by getting into action.
 This means that if you put yourself in motion the chances that you will get more energy and increase motivation are pretty high.

 There is a huge misconception that motivation creates action.
 While it’s actually the other way around.
 It’s an action that creates motivation.
 Furthermore, the more action you take the more motivated you become.
 So don’t wait for motivation to strike you.
 Start taking action and motivation will follow.